siberianfox/tinygwiki/TinyGv8-Production-Test-Instructions-for-Revision-2-Tester.md

 #Prep for a Test Run
 These steps need to be done at the start of each test run

-* Turn on the host computer and start Coolterm
+* Boot the host computer
+* Connect the AVRISP (blue thing) and the USB cable for the TinyG board to the host USB ports
+  * Verify the green LED inside the AVRISP is lit (not flashing).
+This verifies USB connection between the BBB

+* Start Coolterm
 * Select the `OPTIONS` dialog and set up the Serial Port and Terminal windows as shown.
 You don't have a board plugged in yet so you won't see the usbserial-xxxxx option.
 Just set the baud rate and flow control.

 ![Coolterm-connect](https://farm6.staticflickr.com/5489/14632997114_9190193f99_o_d.jpg)